pulumi/pulumi/sdk/nodejs/README.md

 ### Building and Testing

+The first time you build, you must `make configure` to install and prepare native plugins for V8:

+    $ make configure

+Make sure to run this after installing the right version of Node.js above, otherwise it may bind to the wrong version.

 To build the SDK, simply run `make` from the root directory (`sdk/nodejs/`).
 This will build the code, run tests, and then "install" the package (by `yarn link`ing the resulting `bin/` directory).